funfix/funfix.js/CONTRIBUTING.md

-# Contributing to Funcat
+# Contributing to Funfix

-The Funcat project welcomes contributions from anybody wishing to participate.
+The Funfix project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Funcat is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that Funfix is licensed with (Apache 2.0, see LICENSE.txt).

 ## General Workflow